15th Sep 2015

 If your wife has proven that you have abandoned her without justification, her penalty is lessened to arresto mayor in its maximum period and prision correctional in its minimum period. (range of 4 months and 1 day to 2 years and 4 months imprisonment).

 Nicolas & De Vega Law Offices (NDV Law) is a full-service firm in the Philippines.
-If you have any questions on adultery, please call our office at +632 4706126 or e-mail us at firstname.lastname@example.org to schedule an appointment with any of our criminal lawyers.
+If you have any questions on adultery, please call us +632 4706126 or e-mail us at firstname.lastname@example.org to schedule an appointment with any of our criminal lawyers.